 Assemble a model car or airplane.
 This may require a degree of dexterity and steady hands, so again, consider your ability.
 If you are able, or your Grandchild is old enough to help, not a problem.

 Mix a batch of cookies using one of your family’s favorite recipes.
-You not only have fun, share recipes and make the house smell good, you can create a treat at the same time!
+You not only have fun, share recipes and make the house smell good, but you can also create a treat at the same time!

 Work a jigsaw puzzle.
 This is a favorite at our Christmas gatherings.
 Everyone strolls over to the table, finds a piece or two, or sits and stays a while to work on it.
 This is a good place for someone with limited mobility to hang out, as all the guests eventually make their way to visit and participate in the puzzle process at some point.

 Things you can do outdoors with limited mobility:

 Being outdoors lets the kids run off some energy and gives you a breath of fresh air.
 Some of these things you can do in a park, others may be more suited to your backyard.
 Consider your abilities and determine which is best for your situation.

 Be Simon in Simon Says.
 You can be Simon or the Grandkids can be a Simon that understands your limitations.

 Grow a raised bed garden.
 Plant the seeds, water the plants, weed the garden and pick the produce with your Grandchildren.
 Gardening is possible many months of the year!

 Blow bubbles.
 The is no better way to have a barrel of fun.
 Have a contest to see who can blow the biggest or the most bubbles.